stripe2933/vku/docs/hello-triangle.md

 # Tutorial: Hello Triangle

-In this tutorial, we'll create the simple triangle renderer without WSI.
+In this tutorial, we'll create a simple triangle renderer without WSI (Window System Integration).

 ![Hello Triangle Screenshot](images/hello-triangle/final.png)

-> [!WARNING]
+> [!IMPORTANT]
-> For simpler setup, we'll use `VK_KHR_dynamic_rendering` device extension to ditch the complex render pass and framebuffer setup, therefore make sure your system supports the extension.
+> For simpler setup, we'll use `VK_KHR_dynamic_rendering` device extension to skip the complex render pass and framebuffer setup, therefore make sure your Vulkan driver supports the extension.

-I'll explain each steps using Vulkan-Hpp RAII bindings for first, and then will explain which portion of the code can be replaced with *vku* style.
-Note that this example has no WSI support yet, which will be covered in the next tutorial.
+I'll explain each steps using Vulkan-Hpp RAII bindings first, then will explain which code can be replaced with *vku* provided.
+Note that this example has no WSI support yet, which will be covered in the [next tutorial](hello-triangle-window.md).

 Here's the base code for the tutorial: